delprzemo/typescript-cheatsheet/README.md

 ```ts
 type MyStringType<T> = T extends string ? string : Text;
 ```
-if T extends string (contains all string properties and functions) then it will be string type.
-Otherwise it will be our custom Text type.
+if T extends string (contains all string properties and functions) then it will be a string type.
+Otherwise, it will be our custom Text type.

-other example:
+another example:

 ```ts
 type NonNullable<T> = T extends null | undefined ? never : T;
 ```
-NonNullable type will check if value isn't equal to null or undefined (it should never been equal to null or undefined)
+NonNullable type will check if a avalue isn't equal to null or undefined (it should never be equal to null or undefined)

 ## Index types
 ***keyof*** keyword is indicating all keys for specifed object, for example: